7 min read

-What pro dog trainers know about using treats
+What professional dog trainers know about using treats

 Discover the power of treats in dog training!
 Learn the key tips you need to know when using treats as a reward, including how many treats to give and what types make the best rewards.